CrackedResearcher/CrackedResearcher.github.io/_posts/2024-08-07-Update1-About-CALMEMAIL.md

-# hi, this is my first post (probably my first blog post)
+# UPDATE 1: CALM EMAIL (probably my first blog post)

 in this post, i’ll give you an update on my startup, **[calm email](https://calmemail.xyz)**.